 Other major reasons to serve this airport

-- The majority of traffic served by the two airports is leisure traffic and it is driven mostly by inbound tourism.
-Split of passenger traffic between Cyprus residents and non-Cyprus residents is 30/70% respectively.
+- The traffic served by Pafos Airport is primarily leisure traffic, driven mostly by inbound tourism.
+Split of passenger traffic between Cyprus residents and non-Cyprus residents is 20/80% respectively.

-- Cyprus’ economy is dominated by the services sector, accounting for approximately 4/5 of the GDP (tourism, financial services, ship management and real estate are the most important sectors).
+- Cyprus’ economy is dominated by the services sector (wholesale and retail trade, real estate activities, financial and insurance activities, accommodation and transportation are the most important sectors).